 Apply for your pension online or on paper

-You can apply for your pension online.
-All pension providers offer an electronic application service at least for the old-age pension.
+You can apply for your pension online from most pension providers using their electronic application service (available in Finnish or Swedish).

-You can also fill in a paper form or print out a form that you have filled in online.
+If your own pension provider does not offer an online application service, you can fill in a paper form or print out a form that you have filled in online.
 If you work in the private sector or are self-employed, you can hand in your application to any pension provider, the Finnish Centre for Pensions, a Mela insurance agent or a Kela office.
 If you work in the public sector, that is, for a local government, the State, Kela or the Evangelical-Lutheran Church, you have to hand in your application for an earnings-related pension to Keva.

 Your own pension provider pays your pensions and answers your questions